 In India, every region has their own unique way of making pickles.
 Not only the method but also the ingredients used vary a lot.
 In North India a lot of people use mustard oil and in South India sesame oil is used.
 The pickle recipes are usually passed on over the generations.

-But not many us have the time and chance to sun dry tomatoes.
-So the recipe shared in this post comes handy when you want to make it with minimum effort.
+Making the sun dried pickle is a labor of love and requires so much patience and time.
+The recipe shared here in this post comes handy when you want to make tomato pickle with minimum effort.

 After making this recipe for many years, I have fine tuned it further and perfectioned it for better shelf life.
 So read all the notes in the recipe card below.